ResearchObject/ro-crate/docs/1.1-DRAFT/workflows.md

 title: Workflows and scripts
 excerpt: |
-  Scientific workflows and Scripts that were used (or can be used) to analyze or generate files contained in an the RO-Crate can be embedded in an RO-Crate and described in detail.
+  Scientific workflows and Scripts that were used (or can be used) to analyze or generate files contained in an RO-Crate can be embedded in an RO-Crate and described in detail.
 sort: 10
 ---